-The TMC22xx-EVAL is part TRINAMICs universal evaluation board system which provides a convenient handling of the hardware as well as a software user-friendly tool evaluation.
-The TMC22xx evaluation board system consists of three parts: STARTRAMPE (base board), TMC2208-BRIDGE (connector board with several test points and stand-alone settings), and TMC22xx-EVAL.
+The TMC2225-EVAL is part of TRINAMICs universal evaluation board system which provides a convenient handling of the hardware as well as a user-friendly software tool for evaluation.
+The TMC2225 evaluation board system consists of three parts: LANDUNGSBRÜCKE (base board).
+ESELSBRÜCKE (connector board with test points), and TMC2225-EVAL.